LUMC/HAMLET/docs/source/snv-indels.rst

   * - annotation_refflat
     - File used to determine exon coverage
     - yes
-  * - blacklist
-    - File of blacklisted variants
-    - no
   * - vep-cache
     - Folder containing the VEP cache
     - no